 On April 30, 2015, a 29-year-old Nevada man died after falling 400-feet on a rim trail east of Mather Point where the visitor center is located and visitors often get their first look at the Grand Canyon.
 The fall was ruled accidental.

-About 12 deaths happen each year at the Grand Canyon including from natural causes, medical problems, suicide, heat, drowning, and traffic crashes.
-On average, two to three deaths per year are from falls over the rim, park spokeswoman Kirby-Lynn Shedlowski said.
-Grand Canyon National Park had almost 4.8 million visitors in 2014.
+About 12 deaths happen each year at the Grand Canyon, including from natural causes, medical problems, suicide, heat, drowning and traffic crashes.
+On average, two to three deaths per year are from falls over the rim, park spokeswoman Kirby-Lynn Shedlowski says.
+Grand Canyon National Park had 6,254,238 visitors in 2017.

 We want you to have fun at the Grand Canyon, but be safe.
 Read these safety tips to make your vacation a happy experience.